diegojrobles/C-Database/README.md

 This is a big step in my programming journey, and I will be updating and improving upon the program as I gain experience.

 Instructions:
-Insert Command - insert # name person@email.com
+Insert Command - insert # name person@email.com \n
-View Inputs - select
+View Inputs - select \n
 Exit Program - .exit